smebberson/hsudb/README.md

 - The setup stage in which a signed URL is created (i.e. a secure login link).
 - The verify stage in which a URL is protected unless the signed URL is verified (i.e. a secure login link will error if tampered with).
-- The complete stage in which the URL has been consumed and is finalised such that it can't be used again (i.e. a secure login link should only work once).
+- The complete stage in which the URL has been consumed and is finalized such that it can't be used again (i.e. a secure login link should only work once).

 HSUDB also aims to meet the following goals: